snap-stanford/snap/ReadMe.txt

   cascades :
   	Simulates a SI (susceptible-infected) model on a network and computes
-	structural properties of cascades. centrality :
+	structural properties of cascades. cascadegen :
+        Identifies cascades in a list of events. centrality :
 	Computes node centrality measures for a graph: closeness, eigen, degree, betweenness, page rank, hubs and authorities.